kdoore/CS2335-Gitbook/animation_controller.md

 In 2D mode, we can create animation clips using sprites.
 We can use a series of sprites, where each sprite is in a slightly different position, so that when we show these sprites in a sequential loop, we see animated behavior.
 Or, we can use a single sprite, and use the Animation editor to modify some feature of the sprite over time using the dope-sheet or curves editor.

-### Animation Controller
+### Animator Controller

-The Animation Controller, Mechanim, is a visual interface for creating a state machine to control animations in Unity.
+The Animator Controller, Mechanim, is a visual interface for creating a state machine to control animations in Unity.
 It has the ability to utilize input parameters as event signals, these input parameters provide the connection between the Mechanim state-machine and custom C\# scripts.
 There are many online tutorial examples that show how to use Mechanim as a state-machine to control game-logic, instead of animations.
 The animation controller has a set of nodes that correspond to states, it is easy to add arc - transitions between nodes.
-Each transition can be configured to use any number of conditions to determine when a transition is exectued to change the sytem's current state.
+Each transition can be configured to use any number of conditions to determine when a transition is executed to change the current state of the system.

 ### Animation Component